fdurupinar/bioagents/README.md

 change is made to a relevant repository.
 Other OSes may work, but are not officially supported.

+## Lisp
+Many CwC components are written in Lisp.
+We only officially support SBCL, though we have made some effort to also support CCL.

 ## Perl
 This project uses several Perl scripts to facilitate tasks (e.g., updating the environment, running tests).
 These scripts require